bitpiston/oyster/README.txt

     `pkg_add -r p5-DBD-mysql`
     `pkg_add -r p5-Digest-JHash`
     `pkg_add -r p5-Digest-SHA`

-    Notes: Digest::JHash is optional; if it is not present, Digest::SHA will be used.
-Digest::JHash is highly recommended for production environments.
-    Digest::SHA is optional; if it is not present, Oyster has a backup bundled with it -- however, the pure-perl version of Digest::SHA that Oyster uses as a fallback is quite slow, it is not recommended for use in production environments.
-Time::HiRes usually comes with Perl.
 * Get a fresh SVN checkout:
   `svn co svn://bitpiston.com/oyster oyster`
 * Navigate to the shared directory: